revrseai/revrseai-python/README.md

 ## Usage

-The library needs to be configured with your account's API key which is available in your RevrseAI Dashboard.
+The library needs to be configured with your account's API key which is available in your RevrseAI settings page.
 Set it directly or use the `REVRSE_AI_API_KEY` environment variable:

 ```python